AdobeDocs/experience-manager-65.en/help/sites-deploying/performance-guidelines.md

 The guidelines presented on this page can be summarized as follows:

-* **TarMK with File Datastore** is the recommended architecture for most customers:
+* **TarMK with File Datastore** - The recommended architecture for most customers:

     * Minimum topology: one Author instance, two Publish instances, two Dispatchers
     * Binary-less replication turned on if the File Datastore is shared

-* **MongoMK with File Datastore** is the recommended architecture for horizontal scalability of the Author tier:
+* **MongoMK with File Datastore** - The recommended architecture for horizontal scalability of the Author tier:

     * Minimum topology: three Author instances, three MongoDB instances, two Publish instances, two Dispatchers
     * Binary-less replication turned on if the File Datastore is shared

-* **Nodestore** should be stored on the local disk, not a network attached storage (NAS)
+* **Nodestore** - Stored on the local disk, not a network attached storage (NAS)
 * When using **Amazon S3**:

     * The Amazon S3 datastore is shared between the Author and Publish tier
     * Binary-less replication must be turned on
     * Datastore Garbage Collection requires a first run on all Author and Publish nodes, then a second run on Author

-* **Custom index should be created in addition to the out of the box index** based on most common searches
+* **Custom index should be created in addition to the out of the box index** - Based on most common searches

     * Lucene indexes should be used for the custom indexes

-* **Customizing workflow can substantially improve the performance**, for example, removing the video step in the "Update Asset" workflow, disabling listeners which are not used, etc.
+* **Customizing workflow can substantially improve the performance** - Remove the video step in the "Update Asset" workflow, disabling listeners which are not used, and so on.

 For more details, also read the [Recommended Deployments](/help/sites-deploying/recommended-deploys.md) page.